 - One per purchase – Most coupons have this restriction stated on the fine print.
 This means you need to use 1 coupon per item you are purchasing.
 Some cashiers understand this as 1 coupon per transaction.
 This is to enforce that you’re not using 2 manufacturer coupons per item.

 Look at the example coupon above.
 It states “Limit 1 coupon per purchase” but also states “Limit 4 like coupon per day.”

-- 10/$10 – This means buy 10 for $10 which makes an item $1 each.
+- 10/$10 – This means to buy 10 for $10 which makes an item $1 each.
 You don’t always necessarily need to buy 10 to get the $1 price unless the sale sign says you must.
-Same goes for sales such as: 2/$5 (2 for $5), 2/$1 (2 for $1) etc.
+Same goes for sales such as 2/$5 (2 for $5), 2/$1 (2 for $1) etc.